We’ve lost far too many hackers to suicide. What if Satoshi was one of them?

 Bitcoin’s Genesis Block also included a headline from that day’s copy of The Times newspaper (“The Times 03/Jan/2009 Chancellor on brink of second bailout for banks”).
 This headline was specific to the print version, which was only circulated in the UK and Europe.
 In 2009, The Times was a Top 10 newspaper in Belgium and “heavily used by scholars and researchers because of its widespread availability in libraries and its detailed index”.

 These clues leave us with a paradox: they suggest Satoshi was European, yet someone with the requisite skillset and exposure to Bitcoin’s primary influences would likely have been American.
 Much of the Cypherpunk community coalesced conferences and meetups, part of why a disproportionate number hailed from America and especially SF.
 The jobs where one could have gained cutting-edge professional infosec and crypto experience were similarly concentrated in the US.

 Strangely enough, Len used the very same British English as Satoshi even though he was American.

-Further corroborating the European hypothesis is the fact that analysis suggests that Satoshi was a European ‘night owl’ who worked on Bitcoin after returning from a job or school during the day.
-At one point, Satoshi stated that an increase in mining difficulty happened “yesterday”, which would not have been true if they lived in the US.
+Analysis of Satoshi’s posting history suggests they were a European ‘night owl’ who worked on Bitcoin after returning from a job or school during the day.
+At one point, Satoshi also stated that an increase in mining difficulty happened “yesterday”, which would not have been true if they lived in the US.